MIresearch/Community-Explorer-8-profiles/README.md

 <i>Note: The Offical Website of the Milken Institute is <a href="https://milkeninstitute.org" target="_blank">https://milkeninstitute.org/</a>.
 The current platform allows us to share on-going work while linking it to current events.</i>

 We leverage our technical and analytical skills, and economic thoughts to bring new persectives to current policy discussions.<br><br>
-Highlighting the interaction among health, demographic, and socio-economic features in communities provides a broader perspective on their potential vulnerability to health threats.
+When it comes to COVID19, we believe that highlighting the interaction among health, demographic, and socio-economic features in communities provides a broader perspective on their potential vulnerability to health threats.
 It is also the starting point for targeted policy solutions. <Br>

 <H2><b> COVID-19 Community Profiles</b> </H2> <Hr>
 Created by Ken Sagynbekov & Brittney Butler <br>